Akron, OH private-pay medical transportation

 Questions about Akron medical rides

-- Can MedicalRide pick up from Akron General, Summa, or Akron Children's?
+- Can MedicalRide help with discharge from Akron General, Summa, or Akron Children's?